-What is undeniable, however, is the popularity of specialty groups-at last count they total fifty-four in number-and the critical role they now play in helping to organize the program at our annual meetings.
-Over half of the paper sessions presented at our recent annual meetings were organized and submitted by AAG Specialty Groups.
+What is undeniable, however, is the popularity of specialty groups-at last count they total fifty-four in number-and the critical role they now play in helping to organize the program at our

 It has also become clear to me, after attending a few specialty group chair meetings during the past two years, that despite the best efforts of everyone involved, the cumbersome procedures and systems in place for administration of specialty groups are frustrating to all, are unnecessarily burdensome, and have simply not been functioning efficiently or meeting the needs of either the specialty group chairs or the AAG staff involved.
 Consequently, I and others at the AAG have been gathering information from specialty group chairs, and working on ways to improve this situation over the past year.